TinyCircuits/TinyCircuits-Thumby-Games/README.md

 * Some files in your game directory need to have a certain name and location
     * A Python file with the same name as the game root directory is required.
 For example, if a game is called `TinyBlocks` then the main game source file needs to be called `TinyBlocks.py`, this ensures the game shows up on the Thumby start screen
     * Two extra files are required for your game to show up on the arcade and should be located in the root of your game directory
         * A .png (image) or .webm (video) of gameplay from the game called either `arcade_title_image.png` or `arcade_title_video.webm`.
 If both files are present, the .webm will be used instead of the .png for display in the web IDE arcade.
-Please keep image and video resolution between anything from 1x (72x40px) to 16x (1152x640px).
-High resolution images/videos are not needed for the arcade.
+Please keep image and video resolution between anything from 8x (576x320px) to 16x (1152x640px).
         * A `arcade_description.txt` is also required.
 Markdown files will not work.
 This description is displayed when a user hovers over the game in the Arcade.

 Below is an example of how a game should be structured: